sh41664/Third-Assignment-JavaRing/README.md

 6. If the player defeat the monster, they'll be rewarded and they can proceed.
 7. Game ends when either the player dies.

+**Note:** Mana is a bar like HP which is used for magic spells, considering every player has default magic abilites but Wizard is focusing on that.
+You can either update mana every round and add some to it, or by beating enemies.

 <br />
 🔹 Example game loop structure: